DHTMLX/gantt-docs/data/desktop/how_to.md

 </style>
 ~~~

-https://snippet.dhtmlx.com/6qwzclr2 Gantt.
-Export Gantt with all custom elements to PDF
+{{editor	https://snippet.dhtmlx.com/6qwzclr2	Gantt.
+Export Gantt to PDF (styles from &lt;style&gt; element)}}

-https://snippet.dhtmlx.com/2lqhkfhh Gantt.
-Export Gantt with custom icons to PDF
+{{editor	https://snippet.dhtmlx.com/2lqhkfhh	Gantt.
+Export Gantt with custom icons to PDF}}

 Export with legend:

-https://snippet.dhtmlx.com/gz4ddlnl Gantt.
-Export Gantt with legend to PDF
+{{editor	https://snippet.dhtmlx.com/gz4ddlnl	Gantt.
+Export Gantt with legend to PDF}}

 Export resource chart and histogram:

-https://snippet.dhtmlx.com/lw5xcm31 Gantt.
-Export Gantt with resource diagram to PDF
+{{editor	https://snippet.dhtmlx.com/lw5xcm31	Gantt.
+Export Gantt with resource load diagram to PDF}}

-https://snippet.dhtmlx.com/i9me4oxl Gantt.
-Export Gantt with resource histogram to PDF
+{{editor	https://snippet.dhtmlx.com/i9me4oxl	Gantt.
+Export Gantt with resource histogram to PDF}}

 ## How to calculate task progress depending on child tasks

 A simple way to implement that would be to calculate the progress of a parent task after you update a child task.
-To iterate parent tasks, you can use the eachParent method.
+To iterate parent tasks, you can use the [eachParent()](api/gantt_eachparent.md) method.
 In the following example, the progress of parent tasks depends only on the progress of child tasks:

 ~~~js